-- · the Council will comply with the conditions attached to the payments, and - · the grants or contributions will be received
+- the Council will comply with the conditions attached to the payments, and - the grants or contributions will be received

 Amounts recognised as due to the Council are not credited to the Comprehensive Income and Expenditure Account until conditions attaching to the grant or contribution have been satisfied.
 Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified or future economic benefits or service potential must be returned to the transferor.
 Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as creditors (Grant Receipts in Advance).
 When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants/contributions) or Taxation and Non-Specific Grant Income (non-ring-fenced revenue grants and all capital grants) in the Comprehensive Income and Expenditure Statement.
 Where capital grants are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund Balance in the Movement in Reserves Statement.
 Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants & Receipts Unapplied Account.
 Where it has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the Capital Grants & Receipts Unapplied Account are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.
+Amounts in the Capital Grants & Receipts Unapplied Account.
+Where it capital expenditure.